St Johns Wood overview

 In September 2014, plans to develop the historic military barracks in Ordnance Hill into a luxury apartment complex were announced.
-If approved, the proposal to build 133 high end flats and houses around a garden square will go ahead in 2015 with an initial completion date of 2018.
+The proposal is to build 163 high end flats and houses around a garden square, with an initial completion date of 2018.

 Tube: St John’s Wood underground station in Zone 2 is on the Jubilee Line and links with Bond Street in just 5 minutes.
 Nearby South Hampstead station is on the well connected Overground line.

 Rail: Overland services from nearby Paddington and Marylebone stations provide links with Heathrow, Birmingham, Bristol, the West Country and Wales.

 Bus: There are several local bus routes connecting in all directions, including the 13 (to Aldwych), the 46 (to Farringdon), the 82 (to Victoria), the 139 (to Waterloo) and the 274 (to Islington).
 There are also two night buses – the N13 and the N113.